kipolovnikov/loop-density-hic/README.md

 | **`fig5A_fountain_aux_git.ipynb`** | Extra notebook with the parameter inference for data in Fig. 5A  |
 | **`infer_params.ipynb`** | Demonstrates parameter inference from a given data. |

-Each notebook loads pickled logariphmically-spaced genomic intervals (mids) and $P(s)$ log-derivatives directly from `data/` and reproduces figures from the paper.
+Each notebook loads pickled genomic intervals and $P(s)$ log-derivatives from `data/` to reproduce the paper's figures.

 ---